petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.md

 -  Without a prefix:

-   Some REST API endpoints are not grouped under a specific namespace and therefore don't use prefixes.
+   Some REST API endpoints are not grouped under a namespace and therefore don't use prefixes.

    For example, `CommerceReturn` is the root model and `CommerceReturnItem` is its descendant, making the REST endpoints